sparvu/data-recorders/README.md

 # Features

+* Utilization metrics
+* Response time, throughput performance metrics
 * Support for raw data
 * Industrial IoT readiness
 * Conservative in CPU and memory usage on different architectures
-* Easy to change or add new data recorders to collect new data
+* Easy to configure and add new metrics to capture new data
 * Runs without human intervention, easy to detect data transmission problems
 * Fetch data from any system, device, sensor with support for different industries
 * Full control with no complicated licenses for further development